dami-gupta-git/tumor_board_v2/README.md

 Includes a validation framework to benchmark LLM accuracy against gold-standard classifications.
 This is a research prototype exploring whether LLMs can approximate clinical decision-making; not for actual clinical use.

-## 🌐 Web Application Available!

-**NEW**: TumorBoard now includes a clean, modern Streamlit interface!
+TumorBoard includes a clean, modern Streamlit web interface:

 - **Single Container**: No separate frontend/backend - one Docker command starts everything
 - **Interactive UI**: Three-tab interface for single variants, batch processing, and validation